 Star Trek: Voyager began with this very dilemma, albeit in an indirect manner.
-Voyager was transporter to the other side of the galaxy by the Caretaker, a being with astonishing technology, who protects the Ocampa from the Always Chaotic Evil Kazons.
-The Caretaker died, and captain Janeway had a dilemma: use the Caretaker's array to return home, letting the Kazons seize it afterwards and destroy the Ocampa, or destroy it and try to get home some other way?
-Of course, she choosed the second option (if not, it would have been a film rather than a series).
-Sure, they wouldn't kill the Ocampas themselves, but they would feel responsible if the Kazon were capable to do that because of Voyager's inaction.
+Voyager was transported to the other side of the galaxy by the Caretaker, a being with astonishing technology, who protects the Ocampa from the Always Chaotic Evil Kazons.
+The Caretaker died, and Captain Janeway had a dilemma: use the Caretaker's array to return home, letting the Kazons seize it afterwards and destroy the Ocampa, or destroy it and try to get home some other way?
+Of course, she chose the second option (otherwise it would have been a film rather than a series).
+Sure, they wouldn't kill the Ocampas themselves, but they would feel responsible if the Kazon were able to do it because of Voyager's inaction.

 Magic: The Gathering's Phyrexians have this to some extent.
 While there are a few good ones, and the entire red Phyrexian faction of the last block is the Token Good Teammate of them (because asking a Vulshok or a goblin if he wants to take part in the Great Work is likely to result in missing a few parts), as long as a drop of Phyrexian oil exists, the Great Work can begin anew.